rohit1901/ts-gen-typeguards/README.md

   // Generate type guards for enums
 });
 ```
+## Suppported combinations
+The provided functions in the `typeGuardsGenerator` module support generating type guards for various combinations of TypeScript types, interfaces, and enums.
+Here's a summary of the supported combinations:

+1. **Interfaces**:
+    - Type guards can be generated for interfaces that contain property signatures with different data types (e.g., string, number, boolean, etc.).
+    - Interfaces can include nested types like arrays, unions, intersections, and conditional types, and the type guards will handle them accordingly.

+2. **Type Aliases**:
+    - Type guards can be generated for type aliases with different data types.
+    - Type aliases can include nested types like arrays, unions, intersections, and conditional types, and the type guards will handle them accordingly.

+3. **Enums**:
+    - Type guards can be generated for enums with string or numeric values.

+4. **Union Types**:
+    - The utility will correctly handle type guards for union types containing multiple data types (e.g., string | number | boolean).

+5. **Intersection Types**:
+    - The utility will correctly handle type guards for intersection types containing multiple interfaces or type aliases.

+6. **Conditional Types**:
+    - The utility will correctly handle type guards for conditional types, including the true and false branches.

+7. **Literal Types**:
+    - The utility will correctly handle type guards for literal types, such as string literals, numeric literals, boolean literals, null, and undefined.
+8. **Optional Properties**:
+    - The utility will correctly handle type guards for optional properties.
+9. **Recursive Types**:
+    - The utility will correctly handle type guards for recursive types.

+In summary, the functions are designed to handle a wide range of type combinations and generate accurate type guards to validate data at runtime.
+The utility aims to provide comprehensive type safety for your TypeScript code by ensuring that the runtime data adheres to the defined TypeScript types.
 To generate type guards for interfaces, type aliases, and enums, you can utilize the provided functions `generateTypeGuards`, `generateTypeTypeGuards`, and `generateEnumTypeGuard`, respectively.

+## Coming soon:
+- Support for generating type guards for conditional types.
+- Support for generating type guards for generic types.
+- Support for generating type guards for Indexed Access types.
+- Support for generating type guards for imported Interfaces/Types/Enums.
+- Support for generating type guards for classes.
+- Support for generating type guards for Mapped Types.
+- Support for generating type guards for Readonly Properties.
+- Support for generating type guards for Function Signatures.
+- Support for generating type guards for Optional Chaining and Nullish Coalescing.
+- Support for generating type guards for Any and Unknown Types.
+- Support for generating type guards for Type Assertions.
 ## API Reference

 ### readObjects(path: string): ObjectsType